heyman/postgresql-backup/README.rst

 * :code:`MAIL_FROM`
 * :code:`WEBHOOK`: If specified, an HTTP request will be sent to this URL
 * :code:`WEBHOOK_METHOD`: By default the webhook's HTTP method is GET, but can be changed using this variable
+* :code:`KEEP_BACKUP_DAYS`: The number of days to keep backups for when pruning old backups

 Restoring a backup
 ==================